kennolot/CTF-pi/4. vulnerable_web_apps/ctfpi4_6/manual4_6.md

 The previous web app developer was notified and is currently fixing their app issues.

-His friend however copied his code and made a few changes, take a peek at `app/app.py` and see what has changed with `ctfpi4_5/app/app.py`.
+His friend however copied his code and made a few changes, take a peek at `app/app.py` and see what has changed from `ctfpi4_5/app/app.py`.

 ### Prerequisites